 Since joining Rice as Dean of Humanities in January 2018, she has developed a strategic vision for a more fully integrated and “connective humanities” at Rice and led several initiatives to raise the visibility of the school and to deepen its connections to the other schools at Rice and to key institutions in Houston and the region.
-These include creating a facilitated acceptance program for Rice Humanities majors with the UT McGovern Medical School, which provides a pathway for medical school admission for up to eight students who apply in their junior year.
-Other initiatives include the founding of an interdisciplinary Center for African and African American Studies, a joint undertaking with the School of Social Sciences.
-Dean Canning also launched the new Big Questions courses that invite students from outside the School of Humanities to experience how humanities inquiry can help students make sense of the world they inhabit and the daily dilemmas our society faces.
+Dean Canning has emphasized the crucial role the School of Humanities has in fostering a liberal arts education at Rice and has invested in interdisciplinary minors that have transformed student opportunities to engage the humanities even as science, engineering or social science majors.
+The growing popularity of our Program in Medical Humanities, Center for Environmental Studies (shared with Architecture), and Program in Politics, Law and Social Thought (shared with Social Sciences) attest to the pursuit of connective humanities.
+The founding of the interdisciplinary Center for African and African American Studies in 2019 has energized research and teaching in these fields and fostered deeper collaborations with the School of Social Sciences.
+Dean Canning also launched the new Big Questions courses that invite students from outside the School of Humanities to experience how humanistic and artistic inquiry can help students make sense of the world they inhabit and the daily dilemmas our society faces.

 Kathleen Canning is a historian of modern German and European history with an emphasis on the history of democracy and citizenship, gender and family, state, labor and social movements in the late 19th and 20th centuries.
 She has published widely on these topics and held several national and international research fellowships that supported her scholarly endeavors.

 Dean Canning has been an active and engaged teacher of undergraduate and graduate students: she was spotlighted in Newsweek’s College Guide as one of the nation’s “Four Great Professors” in 2009.
 At Michigan, she was named an Arthur F. Thurnau Professor for distinguished contributions to undergraduate education; she also won the Matthews Underclass Teaching Award for her innovative work in teaching first- and second-year undergraduates.
 For her contributions as a mentor and advisor of over 30 doctoral dissertations, she received the John D’Arms Award for Distinguished Graduate Mentoring in the Humanities.